Murder of Helén Nilsson: Details of the abduction

-Helén had decided to meet two friends of hers outside a grocery store at 19.00, but failing to find them there she had made a short walk around the block.
+Nilsson had decided to meet two friends of hers outside a grocery store at 19:00, but failing to find them there she had made a short walk around the block.
 She met a couple of friends of her sister, who informed her about two girls waiting outside the store.
-Upon looking in that direction, Helén and the sister's friends could see the girls leaving the parking lot, and Helén ran after them.
+Upon looking in that direction, Nilsson and the sister's friends could see the girls leaving the parking lot, and Nilsson ran after them.
 This is the last known observation of Helén Nilsson.
 Although the police made major efforts to determine where she had been abducted it could never be determined whether it occurred outside the store or on her way home, or if she had decided to return home after her friends had left her.

-Shortly after 20:00 (CET), the time when Helén should have returned home, the family was getting worried, since Helén's friends had been at her home to ask for her.
-A search started, and more and more people became involved in looking for the girl.
-At 22.10, the police were informed and over the following days, the disappearance attracted a lot of media attention.
+Shortly after 20:00 (CET), the time when Nilsson should have returned home, the family was getting worried, since Nilsson's friends had been at her home to ask for her.
+A search started, and more and more people became involved in looking for Nilsson.
+At 22:10, the police were informed and over the following days, the disappearance attracted a lot of media attention.
 Five independent witnesses had seen a young man, 20–25 years old, at the same place and time as Helén disappeared.
 One of them saw him force a little girl into his car.
 The witness has confirmed that the man did not look like the convicted man.
+Over the years, the police team was mainly led by Per-Ake Akesson and Monika Ohled.